isha-techpm/ai-product-management-case-studies/Case Studies/README.md

-# 🧠 AI Product Management Case Studies
+# 🧠 Product Management Case Studies

-Welcome to my portfolio of AI-focused product management case studies.
-As an aspiring **Associate Product Manager**, I created these projects to demonstrate my ability to identify business problems, define product vision, collaborate across teams, and manage risks — all while aligning AI capabilities with user and business needs.
+Welcome to my portfolio of product management case studies.
+As an aspiring **Associate Product Manager**, I created these projects to demonstrate my ability to identify user and business problems, define product direction, think through trade-offs, and propose practical solutions grounded in real-world usage.

 ---